 6 min read · Design

-Mediterranean and Tuscan exteriors are popular on California custom homes — wine country, foothills, and coast all carry strong Mediterranean influence.
-The look depends on getting three or four materials to work together in a warm palette.
-Here's how it actually composes.
+Mediterranean and Tuscan exteriors are popular on California custom homes — wine country, the foothills, and the coast all carry strong Mediterranean influence.
+Unlike ranch or modern, this look doesn't lean on one dominant material; it depends on getting three or four materials to compose together in a warm, earthy palette.
+The design challenge is the mix, not the parts.
+Here's how a Mediterranean exterior actually comes together, and where fiber cement fits without compromising fire performance on exposed parcels.

 Stucco as the primary surface